Disc Bulge

 Symptoms

 Symptoms of a prolapsed disc can vary widely.
-It ranges from simple localised lower back pain to raging leg pain, weakness, numbness and/or pins and needles.
+They can range from simple localised lower back pain to very intense leg pain, weakness, numbness and/or pins and needles.
 The leg symptoms are most commonly down the back of the thigh, the outer side of the leg and the top of the foot.
-You may have difficulties walking due to muscle weakness.
-The symptoms tend to get worse with sitting, sneezing, coughing and going to the toilet as there is extra pressure on the disc and therefore also the nerve.
+You may have difficulty walking due to muscle weakness or spasm.
+The symptoms tend to get worse with sitting, sneezing, coughing and going to the toilet as there is extra pressure on the disc and therefore also the neural structures (nerves).
+Disc bulges can occur in any age group but are most common between the ages of 20-45 when the disc is most mobile and hydrated.
+Unlike the typical ‘movie version’ of someone lifting a heavy weight and then collapsing on the ground, the most common way that the symptoms start is actually the next day after lifting something heavy.
+Patients commonly wake up not being able to move and in pain.

 Treatment

-Treatment is usually conservative with manual therapy such as osteopathic treatment to get everything around the effected disc moving to decrease the pressure on the disc.
-However, in severe cases, especially those involving muscle weakness, surgery may be required.
+Treatment is usually conservative with manual therapy such as osteopathic treatment to get everything around the affected disc moving/healthy to decrease the pressure/work-load on the disc.
+However, in severe cases, especially those involving chronic pain (longer than 3 months) and muscle weakness, surgery may be required.
 Exercise such as core strengthening and swimming are of great benefit.
 Anti-inflammatories and ice can help control the symptoms.
-In general, it can take about 12 weeks for the symptoms to go however there will be a weakness in the disc for the rest of the patients life.
-Regular treatment and strengthening exercises will be needed to help prevent reoccurance.
+In general, it can take about 12-24 weeks for disc bulge symptoms to abate however there will be a weakness in the disc for the rest of the patient’s life.
+Regular treatment and strengthening exercises will be needed to help prevent reoccurance/flare-ups.

 How do I prevent it??

-- Get regular maintenance treatment especially if you lift often in your day to day life such as tradesmen and parents of young children.
-Treatment will ensure that all your joints are working properly so that one joint isn’t getting most of the load.
+*Get regular maintenance osteopathic treatment, especially if you lift often in your day to day life such as trades-people and parents of young children.
+Treatment will ensure that all of your joints are working properly so that one joint isn’t getting most of the load.

-- Use good lifting techniques.
-This means using your legs not your back!!
-Rather then bending at the hips and back to pick up your child, bend at your knees keeping your back strait!
+*Use good lifting technique.
+This means using your legs, not your back!
+Rather then bending at the hips and back to pick up your child, bend at your knees keeping your back straight!

-- Tighten your core stabilising muscles whenever you lift something.
-If you don’t know how to do this, ask me next time you have appointment or start learning clinical pilates.
+*Tighten your core stabilising muscles whenever you lift something.
+If you don’t know how to do this, ask Dr. David Howard next time you have an appointment or start clinical pilates.